Jacksonville Reckless Driving Lawyers

 The amount of compensation you can receive depends on the circumstances of your case and your personal losses.
 The only way to find out how much your case is worth is to meet with a team of skilled injury lawyers.

-The team at Hardesty, Tyde, Green & Ashton can sit down and discuss your case and give you an idea of what damages you may be entitled to.
+The team at Hardesty, Tyde, Green & Ashton, P. A. can sit down and discuss your case and give you an idea of what damages you may be entitled to.

 What if You Were Partially At Fault?

 In some cases, a reckless driver caused the accident, but you could still be at fault for some of your injuries.
 For example, a reckless driver ran a stop sign and side swiped your vehicle, but because you were not wearing a seat belt you sustained more serious injuries.

 In this case, the courts would still have the reckless driver pay for their portion of your injuries, possibly entitling you to compensation.

 Meet with our Team of Jacksonville Injury Lawyers Today